zigg/dotcom/content/2014/trust-upgrades.md

 an invite via [Alex Gaynor](http://alexgaynor.net/), and so I [signed up](https://keybase.io/zigg) and started futzing about, as is my wont.

-Let's start with the notion of browser-based cryptography, something I've muttered about recently.
+I was first presented the option of browser-based cryptography, something I've muttered about recently.
 Keybase offers several browser-based cryptography options, but doesn't require you to use them.
 So I didn't—I kept my encrypted private key to myself.
 I did install (via [npm™](https://www.npmjs.org/), which was my first time using it for anything!) [the `keybase` command-line package](https://keybase.io/__/command_line/keybase#installation) and used that to [prove](https://twitter.com/zigg/status/441718507026542592) that